brevzin/cpp_proposals/2806_do_expr/do-expr.md

 1. `return` from the enclosing function (or `co_return` from the enclosing coroutine)
 2. `break` or `continue` from the innermost enclosing loop (if any, ill-formed otherwise)

-Additionally, for point (4) while we could simply (for consistency) propagate the same rules for falling-off-the-end as functions, then lambdas (C++11), then coroutines (C++20), we would like to consider not introducing another case for undefined behavior here and enforcing that the user provides more information themselves.
+Additionally, for point (4) while we could simply (for consistency) propagate the same rules for falling-off-the-end as functions, then lambdas (C++11), then coroutines (C++20), we would like to consider not introducing another case for undefined behavior here.
+We would prefer that if an implementation cannot prove that control doesn't fall off the end of a function, that the user simply provide more information themselves (e.g. in the form of a call to `std::unreachable()`, which worst-case just adds clarity to the situation explicitly).

 That is, the rule we propose is that the implementation form a control flow graph of the `do` expression and consider each one of the six escaping kinds described above.
 All (non-discarded) `do_return` statements (including the implicit `do_return;` introduced by falling off the end, if the implementation cannot prove that it does not happen) need to either have the same type (if no `$trailing-return-type$`) or be compatible with the provided return type (if provided).
 Anything else is ill-formed.